 In a sense, a Christmas jingle isn't just a festive anthem — but a harried soundtrack that urges us to make a list, check it twice, and then check it some more.

 Not surprisingly, the boss is usually OK with that.
 The longer store owners can stretch out the season, the more their registers jingle.
-In fact, a 2005 study suggests when a store strikes just the right balance of music and ambiance, customers tend to stay longer and buy more.
+In fact, a study published in the Journal of Business Research suggests when a store strikes just the right balance of music and ambiance, customers tend to stay longer and buy more.

 Faster, holiday shopper, faster!
 Buy!
 Buy!
 Buy!